Mo-101/deepcal-freight-oracle/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Map Page

+The map uses Mapbox.
+Provide a `VITE_MAPBOX_TOKEN` to override the default token and style if desired.
+By default the page loads with style `mapbox://styles/akanimo1/cm8bw23rp00i501sbgbr258r0` and token `pk.eyJ1IjoiYWthbmltbzEiLCJhIjoiY2x4czNxbjU2MWM2eTJqc2gwNGIwaWhkMSJ9.jSwZdyaPa1dOHepNU5P71g`.